-Some three years and several months prior to early 1918 when Lance Corporal Crotty was to find himself in southern England, in the late summer and early autumn of 1914 the newly-formed Newfoundland Regiment's first recruits had undergone a period of training of five weeks on the shores of Quidi Vidi Lake in the east end of St. John's and elsewhere in the city, and were formed into 'A' and 'B' Companies.
+Some three years and three months prior to that month of January of 1918 when Private Wells was to find himself in Scotland, in the late summer and early autumn of 1914 the newly-formed Newfoundland Regiment's first recruits had undergone a period of training of five weeks on the shores of Quidi Vidi Lake in the east end of St. John's and elsewhere in the city, and were formed into 'A' and 'B' Companies.